 Willful has come a long way since their launch in 2017.
 Part of their early success could be attributed to the fact that they are a very mission-driven company.
 Founder, Kevin Oulds, started Willful after dealing with the sudden death of a close family member who died without speaking to their spouse about end-of-life burial or funeral wishes.
 The challenges Kevin and his family faced in the aftermath fueled his desire to make sure others were not faced with a similar situation.

-In April 2019, Oulds stepped aside to allow his wife, Erin Bury, to assume leadership of Willful, as it’s new CEO.
-Oulds is now focused on business development, as the company looks to expand its services across Canada.
-Currently, Willful is only available to residents of Ontario, Alberta, and British Columbia.
+In April 2019, Oulds stepped aside to allow his wife, Erin Bury, to assume leadership of Willful, as its new CEO.
+Oulds is now focused on business development, as the company works to expand its services across Canada.

 Getting Started with Willful

 Getting started with Willful is easy.
-When you arrive at their homepage, there is a button which will allow you to begin the process free of charge.
-There is no need to pay up front, simply begin by registering an account.
+When you arrive at their homepage, there is a button that will allow you to begin the process free of charge.
+There is no need to pay upfront, simply begin by registering an account.

 One thing I love about the Willful platform is that you don’t need to complete your will in one sitting.
 You can save your progress, and come back to finish at a later date.
 You can also backtrack, and edit any fields you had previously filled out.